 [Click here for article (@ Perspectives on Psychological Science) reporting on our initiative.]

 We're glad to report that the success of PsychDisclosure.org has influenced the journal Psychological Science to raise their reporting standards!
-Since January 1, 2014, all authors who submit a manuscript to Psychological Science must excplicitly confirm that they have disclosed all information covered by the 4 categories (see here for more details on Psychological Science's new submission guidelines).
+Since January 1, 2014, all authors who submit a manuscript to Psychological Science must excplicitly confirm that they have disclosed all information covered by the 4 categories (see here and here for more details on Psychological Science's new submission guidelines).
 Also, we're excited to announce that disclosure information available at PsychDisclosure.org will soon be integrated at CurateScience.org!

 Recently, several common research practices in psychology have been highlighted as impeding cumulative knowledge development and hurting the reputation of our field.
 For instance, it has become acceptable -- and action editors often have required authors -- to selectively exclude and report measures, manipulations, samples, and analyses on the basis of whether these practices yield statistically significant results or tell more compelling stories rather than for principled reasons (John, Loewenstein, & Prelec, 2012; Stapel final report, 2012).
 (Though of course many methodological details are also often not reported for reasons which have nothing to do with increasing the statistical significance or compellingness of the story.)